OhGeeItsJustin/asteroids-clone/README.md

 # asteroids-clone
-Assignment 5 for Game Development Foundations
+Assignment 5 for Game Development Foundations</br>

 [<-] (left) & [->] (right) arrow keys used to rotate character.

 [↑] (Up) arrow key used to move character forward.

-[Space] space bar used to fire bullets.
+[Space] space bar used to fire bullets. </br>

 Player has 3 lives.

 If player hits an asteroid they lose a life.

-If character has 0 lives game is over.
+If character has 0 lives game is over. </br>

 4 large asteroids spawn on top half of map.